Enterprise Value (TEV) | Quick Primer

 Terminal Value

 Terminal ValueWhat is Terminal Value?
-The Terminal Value represents the estimated value of a company beyond the final year of the explicit forecast period, i.e. the Stage 1 cash flows.
-Usually, the terminal value c...
+The Terminal Value is the estimated value of a company beyond the final year of the explicit forecast period in a DCF model.
+Usually, the terminal value contributes around thre...

 -